Heat takes down more UPS workers during hottest summer ever

 "This is just sickening," said a union steward in Arizona, who has seen three drivers suffer heat illnesses since late July.
 "They preach about safety and heat related issues," he said.
 But when workers report that they are ill, he said, managers "get upset or just don't follow the safety protocol."

-It's unlikely to change anytime soon.
+Workloads are not likely to ease up.
 Last week, FedEx severed ties with Amazon.
 Some of the 200,000 packages FedEx delivered daily will likely shift to UPS, which just announced it will start delivering seven days a week in 2020.
 UPS currently handles about a quarter of Amazon's volume, according to ShipMatrix, a consulting group.

 Steve Gaut, vice president of public relations at UPS, said the amount of freight has increased this summer, but the workload has not.
 He also said he "cannot corroborate the existence of 'record heat'" this summer, "as this is dependent on the geographic location of the employee and the period in question."